 Take deep breaths.

-Breathe in through your nose and out through your mouth (stops the fight-or-flight response).
+And breathe in through your nose and out through your mouth (stops the fight-or-flight response).

-Or sing a line from Daniel Tiger, "When you're feeling frustrated, take a step back, and ask for help."
+And sing a line from Daniel Tiger, "When you're feeling frustrated, take a step back, and ask for help."

 8. Delay GRatification (Often!)

 Yes, you're tired.
 Yes, you just want them to finish so they can go to bed.

 But a little delay will make you life a lot better in the long run.

 Last night, before bed, Javin and I were coloring together.
 Whenever he wanted the crayon I was using, he would say, "Can I use that?" while trying to snatch it from my hand, mid-stroke.

 Honestly, I couldn't care less about the picture I was coloring, but for the sake of frustration tolerance-building, I made him wait till I was finished using it.